TakayukiNagamine/FastTrack-Workshop/README.md

 # 1. Bulk formant estimation

+Let’s imagine that you are interested in comparing vowel realisations between a native English speaker and a native Japanese learner of English.

 The highlight of using FastTrack is that it enables you to extract formant frequencies from multiple files automatically.
 So, skipping all the preparation, here is one thing that you can expect from FastTrack: